Dr. Seafha Ramos

 Picture

-In my science outreach program, I work with elementary education, higher education, and the public.
-I have also taught courses such as Introductory Biology Lab and Case Studies in Environmental Ethics.
+In my science outreach program, I worked with elementary education, higher education, and the public.
+I have also taught courses such as Introductory Biology Lab, Case Studies in Environmental Ethics, and Multicultural Perspectives in Natural Resource Management.

 Outreach & Teaching